sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

 - **Weighted quick-union with path compression.**

-  > There are a number of easy ways to improve the weighted quick-union algorithm further.
+  > There are many easy ways to improve the weighted quick-union algorithm further.
 Ideally, we would like every node to link directly to the root of its tree, but we do not want to pay the price of changing a large number of links.
 We can approach the ideal simply by making all the nodes that we do examine directly link to the root.

   ```java
   class WeightedQuickUnionPathCompressionUF {